Jbleezy/BO1-Reimagined/README.md

 * Deadshot: add fast ADS move speed correctly
 * Show player's perks when spectating (player.spectatorclient?)
 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen)
-* Fix trench gun 3rd person sounds being too loud
 * Make it so Death Machine and FG42 weapon models look better with higher FOV
 * Fix sprint and dive anims on Ray Gun
 * Fix Der Riese Nikolai viewhands for FG42
-* Fix Ballistic Knife first raise anim (shows knife at very bottom center of screen at end of anim)
+* Fix Ballistic Knife first raise anim (shows ring at very bottom center of screen at end of anim)
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
 * Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct